 - Wendell H. Tisdale and Ira Williams, US Patent 1,972,961, “Disinfectant,” 1934, describes “methods and means of controlling and preventing growth of fungi and microbes.”

 - William C. Moore, US Patent 2,054,989, “Compositions for Application to the Skin,” 1936, for “a new kind of predominantly alcoholic composition for application to the human skin.”
 This patent is particularly interesting because Moore mentions that "it has long been known that 'alcogels' can be made."
-His new form of alcohol in "non-liquid form," however, wasn't intended to be used as hand sanitizer but instead as an easier-to-apply rubbing alcohol compound for massage and other therapeutic uses.
+(And, indeed, US Patent 899,875, issued to Hans Kuzel in 1908, specifically mentions "alcogels.")
+Moore's new form of alcohol in "non-liquid form," however, wasn't intended to be used as hand sanitizer but instead as an easier-to-apply rubbing alcohol compound for massage and other therapeutic uses.

 - Lucas P. Kyrides, US Patent 2,246,524, “Germicide,” 1941, details compounds that are “eminently suitable for washing textiles, rubber goods, walls and floors and especially for washing hands and skin.”